nginx/unit-docs/source/configuration.rst

       }

-.. _configuration-routes-proxy:
+.. _configuration-proxy:

 ********
 Proxying
 ********

-Unit's :ref:`routes <configuration-routes>` support HTTP proxying to socket addresses using the :samp:`proxy` option of a step's :samp:`action`:
+Unit's routes support HTTP proxying to socket addresses using the :samp:`proxy` option of a route step :ref:`action <configuration-routes-action>`:

 .. code-block:: json